 Vice-President: shall serve as presiding officer in the absence of the President at regular and Board of Director meetings; shall arrange all meetings and meeting places.
 The Vice-President may hold a credit card in the name of the Society.

-The accounts of the Treasurer will be audited at least annually by an Audit Committee appointed by the Board of Directors, or by such other authority as found acceptable to the Board of Directors including but not limited to a CPA capable of auditing the Societies financial records.
+The accounts of the Treasurer will be audited at least annually by an Audit Committee appointed by the Board of Directors, or by such other authority as found acceptable to the Audit Committee including but not limited to a CPA capable of auditing the Society’s financial records.
 If bonding is required by the Board of Directors, such cost shall be paid by the Society.